Nivalyx/osu-wiki/wiki/Tournaments/OIT/2025/en.md

    - Team Mode: `Head-to-head`
    - Win Condition: [`ScoreV2`](/wiki/Gameplay/Score#scorev2)
 2. The mappools for each round will be announced by the tournament management in advance before the actual matches take place.
 3. Match schedules will be predetermined by the tournament management.
-If there are any teams who are unable to attend the current schedule for any reason, all other affected teams may apply and settle for a reschedule at the `#scheduling` channel in the tournament's Discord server.
+If there are any teams who are unable to attend the current schedule for any reason, all other affected teams may apply and settle for a reschedule at the `#reschedule` channel in the tournament's Discord server.
 4. A referee will create a multiplayer room 10 minutes in advance and will start to send out invites.
 5. If a player does not show up within **10 minutes** of the start time, their opponent gets to win by default.
 6. If no staff or referee is available, the match will be postponed.